larryfirst/pal-tracker/README.md

 # pal-tracker

 #as I had to use VDI to access VMWare's central server my SSH authentication is not working in this case, I had to trun on this repo authenticated by HTTPS.
-So I do the normal
 1. ubuntu@ip-172-31-88-170:~/workspace/pal-tracker$ git status
 2. ubuntu@ip-172-31-88-170:~/workspace/pal-tracker$ git add
 3. ubuntu@ip-172-31-88-170:~/workspace/pal-tracker$ git status // this gives the differences